Health & Community Studies

 The Mental Health and Wellness Diploma program is a full-time program delivered at SIIT’s Saskatoon, Regina, and Prince Albert Campuses and select community locations.
 In the classroom, counselling lab, and field placement settings, students will learn and apply Indigenous and Western-based holistic approaches to healing and addiction counselling.
 The program utilizes a lifespan approach that includes youth, adults and older adults.

-Addiction and recovery models will be examined as a process for working with self, clients and communities.
-The first year of this program focuses on internal work, becoming familiar with the role as a mental health worker, and developing skills in professional practice and healing work.
+Addiction and recovery models will be examined as a process for working with self, clients, and communities.
+The first year of this program focuses on internal work, becoming familiar with the role of a mental health and wellness provider, and developing skills in professional practice.
 In the second year of the program, skills are refined in the practice of counselling.
 This approach helps students to develop professionally and enhances one’s sense of self.
 The work that it takes students to achieve this level of awareness may be challenging.
 However, the environment of community and healing created in this program supports students to excel as professionals in their chosen field.

 Admission Requirements